phylotastic/datelife/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs

+There was 1 NOTE:

+* checking installed package size ...
+NOTE installed size is 10.2Mb sub-directories of 1Mb or more:
+      R      5.0Mb
+      data   4.7Mb

+    The package is hosting a database (data/opentree_chronograms.rda), increasing the size of the data dir.
+This database is needed to run main functions.
+    The R dir appears of a much smaller size locally (351Kb).

 ## Downstream dependencies

-This is the first release of this package
+This is the first release of this package.

-  #####################
-  > devtools::check()
-Updating datelife documentation
-Warning: Version of roxygen2 last used with this package is 6.1.99.9001.
-You only have version 6.1.1 Writing NAMESPACE
-Loading datelife
-Registered S3 method overwritten by 'compare': method           from print.comparison testthat
-Registered S3 method overwritten by 'geiger': method            from unique.multiPhylo ape
-Registered S3 method overwritten by 'httr': method                 from as.character.form_file crul
-Warning in (function (dep_name, dep_ver = "*")  :
-  Dependency package 'strap' not available.
-Error: Dependency package(s) 'strap' not available.
-Call `rlang::last_error()` to see a backtrace.